Algarve-Tourist.com

 The best independent guide to the Algarve

-Enclosed by ancient Moorish walls, the Cidade Velha (Old Town) is the heart of the city.
-Here, a charming labyrinth of cobbled streets opens onto quiet squares, leading to the imposing Gothic Sé Cathedral and the elegant Bishop’s Palace.
-Beyond the monumental Arco da Vila gateway lies a lively modern city, with pedestrianised shopping streets, bustling cafés, and a marina that serves as the departure point for exploring the region’s greatest natural treasure.
+Faro offers a distinctly Portuguese experience that is difficult to find elsewhere in the tourism-focused Algarve.
+The Cidade Velha (Old Town) sits at the heart of the city, fully enclosed by ancient Moorish walls.
+Inside, a charming labyrinth of cobbled streets leads to the Gothic Sé Cathedral and the elegant Bishop's Palace.
+Beyond the monumental Arco da Vila gateway lies a vibrant Portuguese city, with pedestrianised shopping streets, bustling cafés, and a surprisingly good food scene.

-Largo da Sé: A charming cobbled plaza located in the centre of Faro’s historic district, home to several important landmarks, including the old cathedral, the Bishop’s Palace, and the city hall.
+Largo da Sé: The charming, cobbled plaza in the centre of Cidade Velha.
+Several important landmarks surround the plaza, including the Sé Cathedral, the Bishop's Palace, and the city hall

 Ilha Deserta: A deserted sandbar island on the southern side of the Parque Natural da Ria Formosa, known for its unspoiled, 6km-long coastline of sandy beaches.
-Along this coastline is the Cabo de Santa Maria, the southernmost point of Portugal.
+At its tip is the Cabo de Santa Maria, the southernmost point of Portugal.

 Insight: The central Algarve region boasts many interesting day trips, such as the fishing port of Olhão and market town of Loulé.
-However, Faro is the superior day trip destination due to its wider array of sights and attractions.
+However, Faro is the best choice for a first day trip due to its wider array of sights and attractions.

-Boat tours of the Parque Natural da Ria Formosa are often full-day activities, but there are shorter trips to the Ilha Deserta if you wish to see the nature park during your day trip.
+Boat tours of the Parque Natural da Ria Formosa are often full-day activities, but there are shorter trips to the Ilha Deserta, if you wish to experience the Ria Formosa during your day trip.

-Being the largest city in the Algarve, Faro has excellent public transport connections from the surrounding region (details provided later).
-If you have a car, there is a large car park to the southeast of the city (GPS: 37.01, -7.93).
+As the largest city in the Algarve, Faro has excellent public transport connections from the surrounding region (details provided later).
+If you have a car, there is a large car park to the southeast of the city (GPS: 37.01, -7.93 - link to Google maps).

-The interactive map below displays a suggested day trip to Faro.
-The green line indicates a walking tour of the city, which starts from the bus station.
-(Note: zoom out to view all points).
+The interactive map below displays the route we use to show friends and family around Faro.
+The green line indicates the walking tour, starting from the bus station.
+(Note: zoom out to view all points)

 Sights of the tour: 1) Faro Marina 2) Manuel Bivar plaza 3) Igreja da Misericórdia (church) 4) Arco da Vila (gateway) 5) Porta Nova 6) Sé Cathedral 7) Câmara Municipal (City Hall) 8) Faro Museum 9) Arco do Repouso (gateway) 10) Rua de Santo António (shopping street) 11) Igreja de São Pedro 12) Igreja do Carmo 13) Capela dos Ossos